HOW TO TAKE CARE OF YOUR FACE IN WINTER

 b) Avocado face

 Avocado has extreme moisturizing properties; it’s good for hair as well as for face.
+This, coupled with a good quality flat iron would give one the silky and bouncy element to the hair, and make it lusciously thick.
 Use mashed ripe avocado on face for about 10-15 minutes before washing off with warm water.
 Apply a light moisturizer instead of a toner.

 c) banana Mask